xpack/web-doxygen/website/docs/manual/pages/commands.md

 ## \line ( pattern ) {#cmdline}

-<p>This command searches line by line through the example that was last included using <a href="#cmdinclude">\include</a> or <a href="#cmddontinclude">\dontinclude</a> until it finds a non-blank line.
-If that line contains the specified pattern, it is written to the output.</p>
+This command searches line by line through the example that was last included using <a href="#cmdinclude">\include</a> or <a href="#cmddontinclude">\dontinclude</a> until it finds a non-blank line.
+If that line contains the specified pattern, it is written to the output.

-<p>The internal pointer that is used to keep track of the current line in the example, is set to the start of the line following the non-blank line that was found (or to the end of the example if no such line could be found).</p>
+The internal pointer that is used to keep track of the current line in the example, is set to the start of the line following the non-blank line that was found (or to the end of the example if no such line could be found).

-<p>See section <a href="#cmddontinclude">\dontinclude</a> for an example.</p>
+See section <a href="#cmddontinclude">\dontinclude</a> for an example.

 <hr/>